Gnana Robinson

-Gnana Robinson is an Old Testament Bible scholar.
+Gnana Robinson (17 March 1935 – 3 February 2019) was an Indian Biblical scholar who studied the Old Testament.

 Biography

 Robinson was born into a Christian family who were communicant members of what was then the South India United Church.
 He was educated in Eraniel in the Kanyakumari district of Tamil Nadu, India.
 Robinson later studied at Scott Christian College and obtained a Bachelor of Science degree in Mathematics.

 Robinson decided to pursue the priesthood, and his Church sponsored his theological studies.
 In 1957, Robinson joined the United Theological College and enrolled himself for a Bachelor of Divinity degree which he completed by 1960.

 Later, his Church assigned him a pastoral role, and Robinson served as Presbyter-in-Charge of the Kanyakumari District.

 Robinson was zealous for his studies and obtained permission from his diocese to pursue a Master of Theology degree in Bengaluru.
 Robinson chose to specialise in Old Testament studies and studied between 1961 – 1963.

 Robinson left India in 1964 for North America and joined the Union Theological Seminary of New York City and obtained a Master of Sacred Theology degree.
 Gnana also did a course in the Tantur Ecumenical Institute for Theological Studies in Israel.

 Robinson went on to pursue doctoral studies in the University of Hamburg in Germany.
 He registered himself at the School of Evangelical Theology and obtained a Doctor of Theology degree 1975.
 Robinson considered Klaus Koch, a professor at the university and a notable Old Testament scholar, to be his guru.